Using the right herbs in a dish can make the difference

 Mint aids indigestion, irritable bowel syndrome and can help with reducing colds.
 Pudina is also well known for its use as a mouth and breath freshener.

-They are known to have anti-cancer properties, helping with stomach disorders and constipation, and even used to promote hair growth and reducing grey hairs.
+They are known to have anti-cancer properties, helping with stomach disorders and constipation, and are even used to promote hair growth and reduce grey hairs.